Cocaine Relapse Warning Signs, Prevention, and Addiction Treatment

 - Feeling a lack of support from your family and friends in your desire to stay sober.

-- Return to addictive thinking and negative thoughts.
+- Returning to addictive thinking and negative thoughts.

 - Bottling up emotions and isolating oneself from others.